 Cardiovascular System Common abnormalities affecting the heart and blood vessels and evidence of cardiovascular disease which may be recognised on plain films.
 The principles of cardiac catheterisation and angiocardiography.
 Differential diagnoses.

-Respiratory System Common abnormalities affecting the nasal cavity, sinuses, guttural pouch, hyoid apparatus, larynx, trachea, thoracic wall, pleural cavity, mediastinum, diaphragm and lungs.
+Respiratory System Common abnormalities affecting the trachea, thoracic wall, pleural cavity, mediastinum, diaphragm and lungs.
 Pulmonary patterns.
 Differential diagnoses.